Finding a Therapist

 Am I more comfortable with a male, female, cis, trans, GQ, or NB counselor?
 What age ranges am I most comfortable with?

-Figure out what kind of person you would feel the most comfortable talking with, but leave yourself open to being surprised.
+Figure out what kind of person you would feel the most comfortable building a relationship with, but leave yourself open to being surprised.

 What level of education should they have?
 Experience?
 Do I need to see someone licensed?

 Meeting with a pre-licensed person can result in a clinician with fresh knowledge who is more affordable, but who might also have less wisdom and intuition.
-Someone who has been practicing for longer can bring finesse and extensive knowledge to the room, but may also be less informed on the newest techniques.
+Someone who has been practicing for longer can bring finesse and extensive knowledge to the room, but may also offer the same thing to most clients or be less informed on the newest techniques.

 How much is each session?
-Do they have a sliding fee scale?
+Do they offer a reduced fee?
 How frequently do I want to have sessions?
 How much can I pay?

 These questions will all inform each other.
 If you have $200 a month to commit to therapy and it's $100 a session, it's likely that you'll go twice a month if you went with that therapist.
+Some therapists are open to meeting every-other-week or monthly; other therapists only meet weekly.
 You can look for a reduced fee, but haggling doesn't work well here.

 How do I want my therapist to work?

 A therapist's clinical orientation tells you how they view their client's struggles, how those struggles came to be, and how they best feel they can help.
-Most therapists use a blend of orientations.
+Most therapists use a blend of orientations, commonly referred to as being an "eclectic practitioner."
 What matters is that a therapist can tell you why they have chosen to work the way they do.

 Do I want my therapist to have any particular clinical specialties?